 My colleagues and I re-signify the word "fugacidade" from Augusto de Campos' poem “Cidadecitycité” (1987/1991) by taking 'metropolis characters' away from the chaos of big cities to their dreams of paradise.
 However, these characters drive vehicles that hardly will take them to anywhere as the latter comprise car carcasses found in dumps around the city (huge disposals of a consumer society).

 (comission by Instituto Mamirauá)

 Like many other communities in Central Amazonia, people who inhabit the shores of Lago Amanã deal with a long history of isolation.
-Keeping a deep contact with natural resources and phenomena leads those individuals to such an intimacy with the river that one can barely take the former apart from the latter.
-Water creatures, cyclic floods (that force people to move out and in annually), as well as canoeing as the only way of 'moving' transform these people's folklore into a unique mix of tales, myths and beliefs.
-I decided to explore this.
+Keeping a deep contact with natural resources and phenomena leads those individuals to such intimacy with the river that one can barely take the former apart from the latter.
+Water creatures, cyclic floods (that force people to move out and in annually), as well as canoeing as the only way of ‘moving’ between sites transform these people’s folklore into a unique mix of tales, myths and beliefs.
+I decided to see this relationship through my lens.